 By Dr. Trish Leigh, Ph.D., BCN, Certified Brain Health Coach

-Schools are back in session but now they are at home.
-This alone can call for tips to reduce headaches.
-Alas, there is more to it.
+Schools are back in session!
+Due to Covid-19, school is now taking place at home.
 Parents are required to help their children learn, all day, every day.
-I should know.
-With five school-aged kids, I have my hands full.
 With social distancing in place, people are more isolated than ever.
 Many cities have urged people to stay home to prevent further spread of COVID-19.
 This global pandemic has greatly disrupted everyone’s lives, creating a lot of stress and anxiety.
-Continue reading to learn more about tips to reduce headaches due to COVID-19 stress.
+If you’re someone who get headaches as a symptom of stress, you might find yourself desperate for relief.
+Continue reading to learn how to reduce headaches due to COVID-19 stress.

 Stress Affects Migraine Headaches

-With an increase in stress and anxiety can come more headaches for more people.
-This can be especially upsetting for patients with chronic neurologic conditions.
+An increase in stress and anxiety can mean more headaches for more people.
+This can be especially upsetting for patients with chronic neurological conditions.
 Migraines, in particular, are especially susceptible to the effects of stress on the brain and the body, according to Joseph Sirven, MD, a Mayo Clinic neurologist.

 Watch the video I made for a quick explanation and keep reading below to learn more about the topic.